 The 2019 general assembly of the IPCP will take place in connection with the 29th SETAC Europe annual meeting in Helsinki, Finland.
-Date and venue of the general assembly: Monday, May 27, 2019, late afternoon (to be announced soon) Meeting room within or close to the conference center of the SETAC meeting (to be announced soon) All IPCP members are welcome and should save the date.
+Date and venue of the general assembly: Monday, May 27, 2019, 4.30 – 6.00 pm Messukeskus Helsinki, Expo and Convention Centre, Meeting Room 214 All IPCP members are welcome and should save the date.
 The GA will be followed by an informal get-together.

 The sound management of chemicals and waste is an important component to achieve sustainable, inclusive, and resilient human development as defined in the Sustainable Development Goals by 2030.
 However, the Strategic Approach to International Chemicals Management (SAICM) will end in 2020, and currently an Intersessional Process is taking place to define the sound management of chemicals and waste beyond 2020.
 One key topic for discussion is whether the science-policy interface (SPI) within the chemicals and waste cluster should be strengthened, e.g., read more